Modern Views of Machine Learning for Precision Psychiatry: What and How ML Can Help Psychiatry?

-Distinct from the traditional case-control design, the NIMH’s RDoC aims to address the heterogeneity and comorbidity in psychiatry by linking symptom dimensions with biological systems, cutting across the diagnostic spectrum \cite{insel2014nimh}.
-The ultimate goal of RDoC is to ﬁnd ``new ways of classifying psychiatric diseases based on multiple dimensions of biology and behavior" \cite{cuthbert2014rdoc}.
+Distinct from the traditional case-control design, the NIMH’s RDoC aims to address the heterogeneity and comorbidity in psychiatry by linking symptom dimensions with biological systems, cutting across the diagnostic spectrum \citep{insel2014nimh}.
+The ultimate goal of RDoC is to ﬁnd ``new ways of classifying psychiatric diseases based on multiple dimensions of biology and behavior" \citep{cuthbert2014rdoc}.
 These newly defined disease dimensions could further be utilized to discover neurobiological phenotypes and clarify the causal mechanism underlying the associated brain dysfunctions.
 To achieve this important vision, new analytical approaches are urgently needed.
-Thanks to the advancement in cutting-edge techniques in ML/AI, psychiatrists and investigators now have an unprecedented opportunity to beneﬁt from complex patterns in brain, behavior, and genes using machine learning tools \cite{bzdok2018machine}.
+Thanks to the advancement in cutting-edge ML/AI techniques, psychiatrists and investigators can beneﬁt from a deep understanding of complex patterns in brain, behavior, and genes \citep{bzdok2018machine}.
 Combining these analysis techniques with rich multimodal data from increasing large-scale multi-center cohorts holds significant promise in advancing a biologically grounded redeﬁnition of psychiatric disorders.